Tomiscout/Lenovo-Legion-5-Pro-Linux-guide/README.md

 ## Other guides:
 https://github.com/cszach/linux-on-lenovo-legion?tab=readme-ov-file

+## Laptop speakers
+To make laptop speakers have better quality, you can extract impulse response information from Windows.
+I used [https://github.com/shuhaowu/linux-thinkpad-speaker-improvements](this guide) to extract `.irs` file for my laptop, but any laptop works for this.
+To use .irs file set up any kind of effects software with convolver (PulseEffects/JamesDSP/...) and import .irs file to the convolver.

 ## Fixing refresh rate for hybrid mode (Wayland)
 Currently, AMD iGPU driver generates wrong EDID file (Extended Display Identification Data), but when on Nvidia graphics discrete mode (mux), or windows - it works correctly.
 This solution also often fixes missing resolutions or not working displays.